Pizzadreams/PythonLearning/DataStructureProjects/InventoryManagement/readme.md

   *  Testing: The program will be tested with various scenarios, including adding items, removing items, updating quantities, and viewing the inventory, to ensure it functions correctly.

+  * GUI: Experiment with a GUI toolkit to allow interactivity within the application.
+Learn about widgets and functions to manage user interface components.

   ## Revision History